endurantgames/pioneers/src/solar_system.md

 ## Earth Orbit {#toc-location-earth}

-Earth is home to the vast majority of the human race, and is surrounded by large orbital colonies in Low Earth Orbit.
+Earth is home to the vast majority of the human race, and is surrounded by large orbital colonies in Low Earth Orbit used for farming.

 Luna is the second most populated colony and is primarily technological workers.
-It's also the communications hub of the Solar System ... or at least, it *was*.
+It's also the communications hub of the Solar System ... or at least, it *was*, until key stations were struck by Pion nuclear weapons.

-Located in the La Grange 5 point, O'Neill Station is the largest orbital colony in the Solar System.
+Located in the La Grange L5 point, O'Neill Station is the largest orbital colony in the Solar System.
+McKendree Station, O'Neill's sister station, was cataclysmically destroyed in 2150 in the largest space disaster in human history -- with over 2 million humans dying instantly.

 - **Earth** Maximum Population, Atmosphere, Blocade, Farming, Ice, High-G, Life, Manufacturing, Occupation, Orbit, Spaceport, Surface, Underground, Volcanos, Water
 - **Luna** High Population, Colony, Low-G, Mining, Siege, Spaceport, Surface, Underground